KeillaV/KeillaV/README.md

 - 🎓 Graduated in Systems Analysis and Development at IFPB
 - 🔭 I’m currently working at PicPay
 - 💻 My main programming language is Java
-- 🌱 I’m currently learning about Spring Framework and Kotlin
+- 🌱 I’m currently learning about Software Architecture and AI fundamentals
 - 😄 Pronouns: She/Her

 <br>